imrahulr/imrahulr.github.io/_posts/2018-01-12-is-intelligence-enough.md

 ---
-layout: post
+layout: post-right-sidebar
-title:  "Is Intelligence Enough"
+title:  "Predictive Maintenance System for Digitak Factory Automation"
-author: sal
+author: imrahulr
-categories: [ Jekyll, tutorial ]
+categories: [ LSTM, Kalman Filter ]
 image: assets/images/5.jpg
 ---
 Education must also train one for quick, resolute and effective thinking.
 To think incisively and to think for one's self is very difficult.